simo97/Nefertiti/README.md

  ## Contribution

  This is just a small tool designed to be lightweight and simple to use, if you want to contribute please keep it in mind, every idea and optimization is welcome.

-Thanks
+ Thanks, can connect with me on twitter if any thoughts (@adonis__simo)